ReactTraining/react-workshop/README.md

 - [ ] [Read this JavaScript article as a primer for React](https://reacttraining.com/blog/javascript-the-react-parts/). **Required Reading**
 - [ ] We highly recommend watching this 10m video - [The Story of React](https://www.youtube.com/watch?v=Wm_xI7KntDs)
 - [ ] We have some [additional reading material](./reading) for those who are interested in learning more things before the workshop (not required though).
 - [ ] **WAIT!** Does your company or computer use VPN's or any sort of proxy?
-That might cause some issues.
-We normally see at companies that use these things that someone on your team knows how to get around the problem.
-We can't really help out because the issues surrounding VPN's and proxies are so diverse and out of our control.
+That might cause some issues that are out of our control.
+Most of the time we see that your peers will be able to help you out since this will be very specific to your company's security policies.

 ## Not good at JavaScript?
 Not a programmer?